riot/riot.github.io/migration-guide.md

 ```

 <aside class="note note--warning">:warning:
-The new helpers will never return the children component instances but only DOM nodes
+The new helpers will never return the children component instances, only the DOM nodes.
 </aside>

 ### Parent and children

 The `parent` and `tags` keys were heavily abused by Riot.js users.
-They were the source of many side effects and clear bad practice.
+They were the source of many side effects and clearly bad practices.
 For this reason the children/parent components created via Riot.js 4 never expose their internal API, **components communicate only via props** and don't interact directly with the external world.

 **old**
 ```html